 The slices of Margherita at this 1933 East Harlem original are super thin and shorter than you’ll typically find, which means the average person—okay, fine, we—can easily wolf down five to six slices each, especially when they’re fresh from the oven with that bubbling, browned cap of creamy mozzarella beneath that zippy sauce.

 Portraits of jazz giants hang on the walls of this perpetually packed two-story Harlem fave.
 A bottle of Frank’s RedHot dresses every table—a sign of the soul food goodness to come.
-Indeed, the richly battered catfish or the fried chicken and waffles platters (many named for famous African Americans, including Rev. Al Sharpton, and Doug E. Fresh), served with your choice of white or dark meat, go down peppery-sweet with a splash of the hot stuff.
-Long spears of delicately fried okra are delivered without a hint of slime, and the mac ’n’ cheese is gooey inside and crispy-brown on top.
+Indeed, the richly battered catfish or the fried chicken and waffles platters (many named for famous African Americans, including Rev. Al Sharpton and Michelle Obama) go down peppery-sweet with a splash of the hot stuff.
+Long spears of delicately fried okra are delivered lightly crisped, and the baked mac ’n’ cheese is gooey on the inside and bubbly-brown on top.